 - Courses completed at Bucks County Community College with a minimum grade of “C” will transfer.

 - Meet all applicable Widener University requirements and deadlines pertaining to application for admission and payment of tuition and fees.
 Bucks students must demonstrate a minimum cumulative grade point average of 2.00 for admissions consideration.

 - Once at Widener University, students who transfer under the terms of this agreement are responsible for meeting requirements in their major field of study, and any other curriculum requirements applying to all Widener Universitystudents, that were in effect at Widener University at the time of their admission to Widener University.
 These students will abide by the policies and procedures, and any revisions, that apply to all Widener Universitystudents.

 This agreement provides the following benefits for eligible students.

 - Following the terms of this agreement, as outlined in the above Transfer Guides, students who complete one of the above associate degree programs will be admitted to Widener University, assured junior status in the B.S.
-Degree in Hospitality Management, and assured transfer credit as indicated in the Transfer Guides.
+Degree in Hospitality Management or Digital Media Inormatics, and assured transfer credit as indicated in the Transfer Guides.
 This will generally allow a full-time student to complete the requirements for the B.S.
-Degree in Hospitality Managementwithin four regular semesters, providing the student appropriately schedules and successfully completes (without repeating courses) the remaining courses at Widener University.
+Degree within four regular semesters, providing the student appropriately schedules and successfully completes (without repeating courses) the remaining courses at Widener University.